moktavizen/moktavizen.github.io/index.md

 Flutter, SQLite, Rest API

 - Built Quran Application using Flutter for the UI, and Drift with SQLite for local database.
-- Inegrated many useful features, such as audio playback that utilize Rest API.
+- Integrated many useful features, such as audio playback that utilize Rest API.

 **Dark Theme for JDownloader**